MERWANE Khebal

 Citation

-Merwane khebal , Abdelhak ABDOU , tarik Bouchala , ,(2024-12-10), A Runge-Kutta Method for Optimizing Defect Depth in Multilayer Structures,NATIONAL CONFERENCE ON COMPUTATIONAL ENGINEERING, ARTIFICIAL INTELLIGENCE AND SMART SYSTEMS NC2EAIS22024,Tamanrasset, Algeria
+Merwane khebal , ABDELHAK Abdou , tarik Bouchala , ,(2024-12-10), A Runge-Kutta Method for Optimizing Defect Depth in Multilayer Structures,NATIONAL CONFERENCE ON COMPUTATIONAL ENGINEERING, ARTIFICIAL INTELLIGENCE AND SMART SYSTEMS NC2EAIS22024,Tamanrasset, Algeria

 - 2024-07-16